apalache-mc/apalache/docs/src/tutorials/randomized.md

 Although, it took Apalache longer, it has enumerated 7.7k symbolic runs.
-However, the important difference between `simulate` and `check` is that `check` does not give us an ultimate guarantee about all executions, even though we limit the scope to all executions of length up to 10.
+However, the important difference between `simulate` and `check` is that `simulate` does not give us an ultimate guarantee about all executions, even though we limit the scope to all executions of length up to 10, whereas `check` does.

-### 4.3.
+### 5.3.
 What about longer executions?

 As we have seen, Apalache can give us a guarantee about all executions of predefined length.
 What if we want to analyze all possible executions?
 This is harder.
 We refer the reader to the section on [Checking an inductive invariant][].
 We will write another tutorial on this topic.

-## 5. State enumeration with TLC
+## 6. State enumeration with TLC

 So far we have been using Hypothesis and Apalache.
 Since we have a TLA+ specification, we can easily run the standard explicit model checker TLC too.

-### 5.1.
+### 6.1.
 Setting up TLC

 Before you can run TLC in the command-line, you have to download it: